 There is scarcely a place in Africa as simultaneously wild and untamed as Zambia.
 The nearly 300,000-square-mile nation boasts 20 national parks, yet only a fraction of the tourists seen in its neighboring countries.
 With plentiful wildlife and a reputation for the continent’s top guides, a safari in Zambia is as authentic as they come.

-South Luangwa National Park is relatively untouched by man and employs fierce conservation practices.
+South Luangwa National Park is relatively untouched by man and employs fierce conservation practices as well as being a great place for Zambian walking safaris.
 As a result, it’s teeming with wildlife.
 The Luangwa River is the lifeblood of the park, with large numbers of a variety of species, including zebras, lions, elephants, and Africa’s highest concentration of leopards gathering around its tributaries and oxbow lagoons.

 Founded in 1999 by Zambia native Andy Hogg and Italian-Malawian Andrea Bizzaro, The Bushcamp Company offers intimate safaris spread throughout the southern portion of the park in remote locations far from other tourists.
 From a main lodge to six exclusive bush camps (each accommodating no more than eight guests), the result is a highly personalized experience.